galacticcouncil/hydration-docs/docs/identity.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Account holders have the possibility to set their identity by prodiving specific information and storing it on-chain.
 Besides that, the identity information can optionally be submitted to the HydraDX registrars for verification.
-By setting and verifying their identity, validators and nominators help increase the trust in the network.
+By setting and verifying their identity, validators and nominators help safeguard the trust in the network.

 :::note
 If you are participating as a HydraDX validator we **highly recommend** that you both set your identity and undergo the verification process.
 Verified validators appear more trustworthy and attract more nominations, thereby increasing their chances to be included in the set of active validators.